Coal News We love to talk!

 KG-D6 output has slipped drastically due to a host of problems and the company is arguing that restoring production would need higher investments.

-- Gurugram admin to organize Solar Mela for renewable energy push Read more
+- Germany to provide $1.3 bn for renewable energy in India Read more